 Also disjunctive declarative sentences permit case-anaphora.
 The reason is that an assertion with a disjunctive content permits as many alternatives as there are disjuncts.
-As such, it sets up a case space for a case-anaphor applying within the same local context:30 b.
-The exam will be about Goethe, Schiller, or Kleist.
-In all three cases, the same sorts of
+As such, it sets up a case space for a case-anaphor applying within the same local context29:

 (52) a.
 John will interview or Mary will.
-In either case, we should be well-prepared.
+In either case, we should be well prepared.